Secret Child: Production

 In 2017, producer Gordon Lewis and director Yewweng Ho teamed up with cinematographer Darius Shu to begin principal photography of the film.
 Fiona Glascott (Brooklyn, Fantastic Beasts: The Crimes of Grindelwald), Aaron McCusker (Bohemian Rhapsody, Shameless) and Austin Taylor (My Cousin Rachel, Doctor Who) were cast in the main roles for the film.

 Lewis is in talks to develop Secret Child into a full-length feature or a television series with his second book Secret to Sultan coming soon.

 Release

 Secret Child had its world premiere at the Hollyshorts Film Festival at the Chinese Theatre in Los Angeles on August 13, 2018.
-The film had its London premiere at Closeup Arthouse Cinema at the New Renaissance Film Festival on August 24, 2018.
+The film had its London premiere at Close Up Cinema at the New Renaissance Film Festival on August 24, 2018.

 Reception

 Critical response

 Anna Mayers from Close Up Culture praised the film as '...beautiful" and that it was '...brought to life in a sweet yet truthful way'.